Scientific Name

 How to Grow and Care

 In general, Agaves do not need to be repotted every year.
 Most species commonly found in cultivation grow slowly and take a long to outgrow their pot.
-It is also best to handle your plant as little as possible since they do not like to be disturbed.
+It is also best to handle your plants as little as possible since they do not like to be disturbed.
 When you do repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.
 However, do not pot the Agave too deep to encourage stem rot during the growing season.

 Learn more at How to Grow and Care for Agave.